Siirry suoraan sisältöön

 Naurava nainen katsoo suoraan kameraan.

-Members, who have questions conserning their employment relationship, can call Erto's legal aid number tel09 613 231.
+Täysturva, Perusturva, student or entrepreneur members who have questions concerning their employment relationship, can call Erto's legal aid number tel09 613 231.
 The service is available Mon–Fri 8.30–13.30.
 Our lawyers are happy to help with any questions you may have.

-Erto's lawyers also assist members to settle disputes that may arise with the employer.
+Erto's lawyers also assist members to settle disputes that may arise with their employer.

 Nainen, jonka hiukset hulmuavat kasvojen edessä